Join Us!

 Sunday, June 21st (3-5pm) - Saturday, June 27th (12-1pm).

 Parents will drop-off and pick-up at the Blue Lake Campground.
-As we are hosting a Family Camp at the same site the week before, 4EEE staff will already be on site.
+As we are hosting a Family Camp at the same site the week before, 4EEE staff will already be on site and limited transport will be offered.
 We encourage families to arrange carpools with other teens participating.
-4EEE unfortunately can't assist with transportation to/from the site.

 We offer sliding scale pricing, subsidized by donations from supporters of our mission.
 Please select a contribution level consistent with your means.
 Thank you!